-<?xml version="1.0" encoding="UTF-8" ?><!-- generator=Zoho Sites --><rss version="2.0" xmlns:atom="http://www.w3.org/2005/Atom" xmlns:content="http://purl.org/rss/1.0/modules/content/"><channel><atom:link href="https://www.sirimirihealth.com/blogs/General/feed" rel="self" type="application/rss+xml"/><title>SIRIMIRI Nutrition Food Products - Blog , General</title><description>SIRIMIRI Nutrition Food Products - Blog , General</description><link>https://www.sirimirihealth.com/blogs/General</link><lastBuildDate>Fri, 10 Apr 2026 17:37:05 +0530</lastBuildDate><generator>http://zoho.com/sites/</generator><item><title><![CDATA[CHOLESTEROL AND YOUR HEALTH]]></title><link>https://www.sirimirihealth.com/blogs/post/cholesterol-and-your-health</link><description><![CDATA[<img align="left" hspace="5" src="https://www.sirimirihealth.com/Cholestrol 500x380.jpg"/>Cholesterol is oil like sticky substance,&nbsp; more like oil that gets into your kitchen sink and eventually sticks to the walls of the pipe.
-Our liv ]]></description><content:encoded><![CDATA[
+<?xml version="1.0" encoding="UTF-8" ?><!-- generator=Zoho Sites --><rss version="2.0" xmlns:atom="http://www.w3.org/2005/Atom" xmlns:content="http://purl.org/rss/1.0/modules/content/"><channel><atom:link href="https://www.sirimirihealth.com/blogs/General/feed" rel="self" type="application/rss+xml"/><title>SIRIMIRI Nutrition Food Products - Blog , General</title><description>SIRIMIRI Nutrition Food Products - Blog , General</description><link>https://www.sirimirihealth.com/blogs/General</link><lastBuildDate>Sat, 04 Jul 2026 15:35:56 +0530</lastBuildDate><generator>http://zoho.com/sites/</generator><item><title><![CDATA[Cholesterol and Your Health: Understanding the Basics]]></title><link>https://www.sirimirihealth.com/blogs/post/cholesterol-and-your-health</link><description><![CDATA[<img align="left" hspace="5" src="https://www.sirimirihealth.com/Cholestrol 500x380.jpg"/>What is cholesterol, and how does it impact your body?
+Learn the difference between good and bad cholesterol, and how to maintain a healthy heart naturally.]]></description><content:encoded><![CDATA[

 <div class="zpcontent-container blogpost-container "><div data-element-id="elm_C_FPzkpITBywl-8QThisDA" data-element-type="section" class="zpsection "><style type="text/css"></style><div class="zpcontainer"><div data-element-id="elm_lC9HnDgOTOuYdXm_LPGVpg" data-element-type="row" class="zprow zpalign-items- zpjustify-content- "><style type="text/css"> [data-element-id="elm_lC9HnDgOTOuYdXm_LPGVpg"].zprow{ border-radius:1px; } </style><div data-element-id="elm_oMbaaWuzQhmmIJO8XuZEUg" data-element-type="column" class="zpelem-col zpcol-12 zpcol-md-12 zpcol-sm-12 zpalign-self- "><style type="text/css"> [data-element-id="elm_oMbaaWuzQhmmIJO8XuZEUg"].zpelem-col{ border-radius:1px; } </style><div data-element-id="elm_ufc-NMmQS32PIrI-OBrvhA" data-element-type="heading" class="zpelement zpelem-heading "><style> [data-element-id="elm_ufc-NMmQS32PIrI-OBrvhA"].zpelem-heading { border-radius:1px; } </style><h2